minecraft-essentials/minecraft-essentials/contributing.md

 The Client_ID is the client id from your [Azure/EntraId App](https://entra.microsoft.com/) The Client_Secret is the client Secret from your [Azure/EntraId App](https://entra.microsoft.com/)

 Note in your [Azure/EntraId App](https://entra.microsoft.com/) you need to set the redirect url to `http://localhost:PORT` The Port is `PORT`.
-Useally you want to set it to the port that you specifyed but if you haven't set it yet the deafult port is 8000, `http://localhost:8000`.
+Useally you want to set it to the port that you specifyed but if you haven't set it yet the deafult port is 8000 or `http://localhost:8000`.